-Vanessa joined the Beacon hive in Jan.
-2017 as a member and then that summer joined the BEAHIVE team as a community animator — helping to manage various aspects of the space and to animate the community.
+Vanessa joined the Beacon hive in early 2017 as a member and then later joined the BEAHIVE team as a community animator — helping to manage various aspects of the space and to animate the community.
 She lives in Beacon.

 Through her own enterprise The Superwoman Solution, she works as an administrative consultant to entrepreneurs who bring mindfulness practices into the world — women who run wellness retreats, inspirational speakers, holistic healers, community leaders, and women who teach creative expression.

 A respected professional and leader in the community, involved in many of the Capital Region’s economic and business development initiatives, Tracy has a well-deserved reputation for excellence as a commercial real estate broker.